ElindTahir/BA-Angular-Project/README.md

 ## Getting Started
 To run the project locally, follow these steps:

+1. In the root folder of the project, first install the dependencies by running:
+   `npm install`

-1. In the root folder of the project, enter the command `ng serve` or `ng serve -o` to start the build process.
+2. In the root folder of the project, enter the command `ng serve` or `ng serve -o` to start the build process.
    Once the build is successful, the application can be accessed via `http://localhost:4200/` in the browser.

-2. Additionally, the backend server needs to be running.
+3. Additionally, the backend server needs to be running.
    Navigate to the backend folder using the following command:
    `cd .\src\myBackend\`